parsleyhealth/engineering-recruiting-tests/front-end-tests/patient-enrollment-form/README.md

 creativity:

 1.  **Demographic data**: name, email, address, birthdate, etc
-2.  **Diseases**: List diseases by category.
+2.  **Conditions**: List conditions by category.
 Control should be filterable and selections persist between filter selection changes.
-See [diseases](./diseases.json)
+See [conditions](./conditions.json)
 3.  **Medical questions**: Questionnaire.
 3.  **Summary**: Show the patient a summary screen with their selections and provide a mechanism for them to go back and edit any mistakes
 4.  **Submit**: Show terms and checkbox to accept and a button to submit.